Ssergiomc/Ssergiomc/README.md

   [![Godot](https://img.shields.io/badge/Godot%20Engine-gameengine?style=flat&logo=godotengine&logoColor=%23478CBF&label=GAME%20ENGINE&labelColor=101010&color=%23478CBF)](https://godotengine.org/)
 </div>

-💻Open to almost any technology like Javascript, Python, React, Angular, Express, Mongo DB or other DDBBs and much more!🖥
+💻Open to any technology or languages like Javascript, Python, Angular or DDBBs and much more!🖥

 ## 🔷 How to find me?